Terms and conditions for funding

 A research organisation refers to an organisation whose primary goal is to conduct independent basic research, industrial research or experimental development or to disseminate its results widely by means of education, publication or knowledge transfer.
 Research organisations include higher education institutions or research institutes, which are funded according to the Finnish Act on Discretionary Government Transfers and the Academy’s general funding conditions.

-Academy funding to non-research organisations
+Funding to non-research organisations

 The primary goal of non-research organisations is related to other activities than independent research or dissemination of research results.
 The Academy does not grant funding to support economic activity.
 Economic activity is defined as all activity where goods or services are offered on an open market.
+As a rule, Academy funding is not granted to support economic activity.
+Economic activity is defined as all activity where goods or services are offered on an open market.
+Funding may be granted for economic activity only if it can be granted in keeping with the EU’s state aid rules in the form of de minimis aid.

 Business collaborators in Academy-funded projects